 The topic of how much gravel or substrate you should put in a fish tank is actually far more complex and important than many new aquarium owners realize, and also quite a few experienced ones as well.
-More accurately, we are talking about substrate, because there’s not just gravel.
+More accurately, we are talking about the substrate, because there’s not just gravel.
 There are quite a few different materials that can be used, some better than others.

 When filling an aquarium with gravel, you should use 1 lb of substrate per gallon, this allows plenty of space for beneficial bacteria to grow.

-In this easy guide, we’re going to cover all of those topics, so that you can make an informed decision on the amount of gravel, or another type substrate, to use in your tank for maximum effect and safety.
+In this easy guide, we’re going to cover all of those topics, so that you can make an informed decision on the amount of gravel, or another type of substrate, to use in your tank for maximum effect and safety.